 Communication is the most important part of our partnership with you as parents / carers.
 Please remember that you are always able to talk to us about your concerns and we will do our utmost to support you and your child throughout their time with us.

 Assessment systems are in place such as the two year old check and on-going observational assessments that are linked to the EYFS ages and stages of development.
-Parents/carers are welcome to stay (and play) to discuss with the child's key person the progress they are making, along with review meetings of your child's One Plan carried out in partnership with you.
+Parents / carers are welcome to stay (and play) to discuss with the child's key person the progress they are making.

 Your child's key person and our SENCO will work together to make sure that the environment, routines and activities support your child's needs, and they will communicate with the other practitioners to provide consistency and understanding within our team.

-We will ask for copies of assessments from other professionals before your child starts, and advice from the Local Early Years Team may be sought with your permission, if necessary.
+We will ask for copies of assessment from other professionals before your child starts, and advice from the SEND Operations Team will be sought with your permission, if necessary.

-Observations, assessments and evaluations will all contribute towards the One Plan and your child's key person will oversee the support and targets.
+Observations, assessments and evaluations will all contribute towards the one-plan and your child's key person will oversee the support and outcomes.

 Your child's key person will generally be attending the same sessions as your child and will identify individual needs, plan next steps and access additional support from other professionals where necessary.
-Should the key person not be at work for any particular session there is either a deputy key person in place, the room leader or the SENCO.
+Should the key person not be at work for any particular session there is a deputy key person (buddy) in place.

 In addition to the information stated above, we will take the opportunity to get to know you and your family, share details of your child's needs and the involvement of other agencies, and agree with you a consistent approach to ensure the continuity of care for your child.
 This can also be done in a meeting before your child starts if you prefer.